bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides an aggregation and analytics environment to create reusable master data sets that can be replicated for frontend teams, marketers, agencies and data scientists.
+Above provides an aggregation environment to create reusable master data backends that can be replicated and modified by frontend teams, marketers, agencies and data scientists.
         content_align: left
         actions: []
         actions_align: left